Obscuretone/obscuretone.github.io/public/posts/en/glass_ceiling.md

 Metering.

 Chinese models make the pressure obvious.
-Their appeal is not only capability.
-It is cost, availability, and deployability.
+Their appeal combines capability, cost, availability, and deployability.
 [Rest of World](https://restofworld.org/2026/when-americans-choose-chinese-ai/) reported that U.S. companies are experimenting with Chinese open models like Qwen and Kimi, often through U.S. infrastructure or self-hosting to reduce data and geopolitical risk.

 When the middle catches the ceiling, price pressure gets brutal.